EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 “Please stop working.”

-You will also set up the supplies for the following sections of the examination-
+You will also set up the supplies for the following sections of the examination: Blend Method Galvanic Method Cataphoresis You will be expected to follow all client protection, safety and infection control procedures.

 You will have 15 minutes to complete this section.